SenpaiSharp/Save-In...-Companion/README.md

 * Saves yours setup for easy future tweaking.

 # Requirements
 This software was written with .NET 4.5 and higher for compatible Windows OS.
-It can also runs in Linux with Mono and possibly other nix systems.
+It can also run in Linux with Mono and possibly other nix systems.
 The Save In... extension and a compatible browser would also be useful.

 # Notes
 * Save In... does not support dotfiles, this program does not currently catch them or issue a warning.